shehreendheda/katacoda-scenarios/rumcwv/rumcwv2/step4.md

 RUM **action** events track user interactions during a user journey and can also be manually sent to monitor custom user actions.

 When you create a RUM application, special **Dashboards** are created within Datadog to analyze all the RUM data collected.
-CWVs are visualized in the **Performance Overview dashboard**, which offers a bird’s-eye view of a RUM application.
+CWVs are visualized in the **Performance Overview** dashboard, which offers a bird’s-eye view of a RUM application.
 It is separated into three sections:
-- Performance metrics - Highlights four browser metrics for all views, : Loading Time, First Contentful Paint, DOM Content Loaded, and Load Event.
+- Performance metrics - Highlights four browser metrics for all views: Loading Time, First Contentful Paint, DOM Content Loaded, and Load Event.
+CWVs are displayed in this dashboard.
 For each one of these metrics, widgets show the median, the 75th percentile, and the 90th percentile.
 - Trends - Visualizes the evolution of page views, frontend errors related to backend calls failing, JS errors, and long tasks.
 - Page views breakdown: Analyzes the nature of your traffic and the associated loading time for each segment.

 ![performance-overview](assets/performance-overview.png)

+Let's now take a look at the CWVs in RUM for the Storedog app.